 When you leave your apartment for work, school, or any other outing that will occupy a good amount of time, you no doubt make sure to close the apartment door behind you and lock it.
 But what about when you have to run a quick errand inside your building, such as to give something to a neighbor or do your laundry?
 The bottom line is, don't do it.
-Just get into the habit of locking your door anytime you leave the apartment, and you'll decrease the odds of getting robbed, or worse.
+Just get into the good habit of locking your door anytime you leave the apartment, and you'll decrease the odds of getting robbed, or worse.

 Not Just Neighbors

 When leaving your apartment for a short time, it's tempting just to leave the door unlocked, so that you don't have to bother taking your keys with you and you can just walk right back inside when you return.
 But doing so opens the door (no pun intended) to crime, particularly from someone who already has gained legal access to the building, such as a neighbor, a neighbor's guest, or a delivery person.
 There also may be people who snuck into the building and are lurking about and checking for unlocked doors.
 In other words, even if you trust your neighbors, they're not the only people in the building and securing your apartment should always be a priority.

 You might think you'll be back in no time (such as if you're planning to check your mail or put more coins into the dryer in the laundry room).
 But what if you run into a neighbor and start chatting, or otherwise get distracted?
 If that happens, your apartment door will remain unlocked for much longer than you anticipated, increasing the likelihood of a crime.
 If you get into the habit of locking your door for all outings, you'll never have to worry about getting back right away, or about forgetting altogether that you left your door unlocked.